hyfydy/hyfydy-doc/hyfydy-user-manual.md

 }
 ```

-As you can see, multiple forces can be added in order, and each individual force has its own settings.
+Multiple force component specified, actual forces are applied in order of specification.
+Each individual force component has its own properties.

 ## Joint Forces

-Joint forces hold joints together, just like ligament and cartilage do in human and animal joints.
-They include *joint limit forces*, which are active only after joint angles cross a certain threshold.
-Joint limit forces are often less stiff than joint constraint forces, and allow for a smooth force transition, while joint constraint forces are typically much stiffer.
+Joint forces hold bodies together, like ligaments and cartilage do in human and animal joints.
+In addition, ligaments and bony structures also limit the range of motion between bodies – these forces become active after a joint rotates beyond a specific threshold.
+In Hyfydy, the former set of forces is referred to as *joint constraint forces*, while the latter is referred to as *joint limit forces*.
+Both joint constraint and joint limit forces are produces by a single force component.

 ### joint_force_pnld

-For each joint $j$, The `joint_force_pnld` applies a proportional derivate force $F_j$ based on joint displacement $p_j$ and displacement velocity $v_j$:
+For each joint $j$, the `joint_force_pnld` component applies a force $F_j$ based on joint displacement $p_j$ and displacement velocity $v_j$:
 $$
 F_j = -k_p p_j - k_v v_j
 $$
 The force $F_j$ is applied in opposite directions to the child and parent body of the joint, at their respective `pos_in_child` and `pos_in_parent` position.
 See [joint](#joint) for more details.

-In addition to a joint displacement force, `joint_force_pnld` also applies a joint limit torque $\tau_j$ based on joint angle $\alpha_j$ and angular velocity $\omega_j$:
+In addition to a joint constraint force, `joint_force_pnld` also applies a joint limit torque $\tau_j$ based on joint angle $\alpha_j$ and angular velocity $\omega_j$.
+While the limit torque is proportional to joint displacement angle $\theta_j$, the limit damping torque is non-linear.
+This prevents damping to become active immediately after a joint angle crosses its limit.
+Instead, Hyfydy follows similar considerations as for the [Hunt-Crossley contact restitution force](#contact_force_hunt_crossley)[^HC1975], and scales the limit damping by the limit displacement torque:
 $$
 \tau_j = -k_\alpha \theta_j(\alpha_j, \alpha_{min}, \alpha_{max}) ( 1 + k_\omega \omega_j)
 $$